angular/angular/aio/content/guide/router-tutorial-toh.md

 As an alternative to using a `CanActivate` guard which redirects the user to a new page if they do not have access, you can instead use a `CanMatch` guard to control whether the `Router` even attempts to activate a `Route`.
-This allows you to have multiple `Route` configurations which share the same `path` but are match based on different conditions.
+This allows you to have multiple `Route` configurations which share the same `path` but are matched based on different conditions.
 In addition, this approach can allow the `Router` to match the wildcard `Route` instead.

 <code-example path="router/src/app/auth/auth.guard.2.ts" header="src/app/auth/auth.guard.ts (excerpt)" region="can-match"></code-example>